denten-books/plain-text/main.md

 mechanical typewriter to electrical word processor precisely couples code as content and code as control.

+Derrida calls Marx "first thinkers of technics, or even, by far and from afar, of the tele-technology [@derrida_specters_2012, 213].

+"All these software mutations and 'new species' of software techniques are social in a sense that they don't simply come from individual mnids or from some 'essential' proporties of a digital computer or network.
+They come from software developed by groups of people and marketed to large number of users [@manovich_there_2011, 272-273]."

 "An [algorithm] is therefore a mysterious thing, simply because in it the social character of men's [agreements] appears to them as an objective character stamped upon the product of those [agreements]."
 "There it is a definite social relation